MANTRA-Chain/cosmos-ibc-watcher/README.md

 # Cosmos IBC Watcher 🧑🏻‍🏭

-Query balance for cosmos-sdk chains, and expose account balance status as prometheus metrics.
+Query ibc packet commitments for cosmos-sdk chains, and expose status as prometheus metrics.
 One can send alert based on prometheus alerting rules.

 ## Build